prertik/git-scm.com/README.md

 ## Setup

-You'll need [Jekyll](https://jekyllrb.com/).
+You'll need [Jekyll](https://jekyllrb.com/) and [the `jekyll-redirect-from` plugin](https://github.com/jekyll/jekyll-redirect-from).
 On Windows, we recommend using the Windows Subsystem for Linux (WSL).

+You can install the `jekyll-redirect-from` plugin via

+    $ gem install --user-install jekyll-redirect-from

+or by running

+    $ bundler install

+Note: The `bundler install` command will install other Ruby gems, too, that are only required e.g. to update the Git version.

 You can serve the site locally via

     $ jekyll serve -w --incremental